Drax74/capstone/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching POST items.
-Each POST item can have an attachment image, description, tags and can be published for public viewing.
+This application will allow creating/removing/updating/fetching/publishing POST items.
+Each POST item can have an title, attachment image, description, tags and can be published for public viewing.
 Each user has access to all public POSTS and all private and public POSTS that he/she has created.

 # POST items

 The application stores POST items, and each POST item contains the following fields:

-- `postId` (string) - a unique id for an item
+- `postId` (string) - a unique id for a post
 - `userId` (string) - a unique id of a user who created a POST item
+- `title` (string) - title of a post
-- `createdAt` (string) - date and time when an item was created
+- `createdAt` (string) - date and time when a post was created
 - `description` (string) - description of a POST item (e.g. "Change a light bulb")
 - `tags` (string[]) - array of strings
 - `public` (string) - public or private status